gruntwork-io/cloud-nuke/README.md

 ### Config file

-For more granularity, you can pass in a configuration file to specify which resources to terminate using regular expressions.
+For more granularity, such as being able to specify which resources to terminate using regular expressions, you can pass in a configuration file.

 ```shell
 cloud-nuke aws --resource-type s3 --config path/to/file.yaml